j0lama/j0lama.github.io/_posts/2019-7-10-nas-attack.md

 echo "error_led set" > /proc/mp_leds
 echo "power_off" > /proc/mp_led
 ```
- The previous first two commands correspond with the LED light status and allow us to turn off the red and blue light with the words *clear* and *set*.
+ The previous first two commands correspond to the LED light status and allows us to turn off the red and blue light with the words *clear* and *set*.
 The last command powers off the system.

  Inspecting the */proc* folder, we can find some interesting files such as: